samc621/SneakerBot/README.md

 You must sign up for and fund a 2Captcha account, and then add your `API_KEY_2CAPTCHA` to the .env file in order to auto-solve captchas.

-In some cases, the captcha result provided by 2Captcha will be incorrect, in which case the captcha must be manually solved.

 For manually-solving captchas, you will be given a 5-minute timeout after the email notification to check the browser and solve the captcha.

 ## Motivation